MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition-experience.md

 ## Exchange Online Protection

-- Back-end Exchange Online Protection features are copied to new Germany region.
+- Back-end Exchange Online Protection (EOP) features are copied to new Germany region.
 - Office 365 Security and Compliance Center users need to transition to using global URLs https://protection.office.com as part of the migration.

 ## Skype for Business Online